TheNinth7/evcc-garmin/README.md

 ### Generating the Device-Specific PNG Files

-Whenever you make changes to `/icons/generate.json`, `/icons/drawables.xml`, or any of the SVG files, you need to run `generate.bat` to regenerate the device-specific PNG icons and copy `drawables.xml` into each device’s [resource folder](#folders-resources-and-settings).
+Whenever you make changes to `/icons/generate.json`, any of the `/icons/drawables*.xml`, or any of the SVG files, you need to run `generate.bat` to regenerate the device-specific PNG icons and copy `drawables.xml` into each device’s [resource folder](#folders-resources-and-settings).

+Based on the `deviceType` specified in `generate.json`, the script selects the appropriate `drawables*.xml` version and generates certain icons without transparency.

 You can run `generate.bat` with the following parameters: